 Both of the towns called “Gath-rimmon” were given to the Levites, specifically the Kohathites (Joshua 21:20).
 However, they were definitely not given to the priests, since the priests’ towns are listed immediately beforehand in Joshua 21:13-19.

-This is of interest because the Kohathites were to carry many of the items of the tabernacle (Numbers 4:15; 7:9; 10:21): however, the ark was a different matter.
+This is of interest because the Kohathites were to carry many of the items of the tabernacle:: however, the ark was a different matter.
 I go into this question more thoroughly in the article Moving the Ark of the Covenant.
 The details discussed there convince me that only priests could carry the ark.
-The other holy items from the tabernacle could be carried by Kohathites, but not the ark.
+Kohathites could carry other holy items from the tabernacle, but not the ark.

 This is one of a series of articles on King David published as back-up material for some Bible-based micro-tales – short stories contained in the series of books: Fiction Favours the Facts.

 [ More information | Purchase ]